micosu/adaptivetestapp/README.md

 # Adaptive Testing Webapp

-## Setup Instructions
+# First-time Setup Instructions

 This guide will walk you through how to set up and try out the adaptive testing app locally.
 The following commands should be run in your terminal.

 ## 1. Clone the repo: